 57. Become an Election Officer

 Don’t just vote on Election Day — make some money, too.
 Many localities need election officers, especially those who are bilingual.
 Hours can be long, but the pay isn’t bad for a day’s work.
-In San Mateo County, for example, election officers get paid $115 (for judges) and $140 (for inspectors), plus small bonuses for travel and supplies.
+Rates vary, but election judges generally earn over $100 on Election Day.

 58. Start Your Own Subscription Box